dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 From the point of view of the text above, this is not even an OpenDingux emulation but rather a fair OpenDingux port for Malta board being run inside qemu.

+*Note: When 'rootfs' is mentioned here, it's about Dingoo a320 OpenDingux rootfs (cpu: mips32 r1 soft-float) if the contrary is not explicitely stated.*

 ## Building up a modified Malta kernel

 First a kernel should be prepared which is standard Malta kernel except for a small hack for cirrusfb driver.
-The following implies that you have mipsel toolchain located at /opt.
+The following implies that you have mipsel toolchain located at /opt otherwise download from [here](http://www.treewalker.org/opendingux/opendingux-toolchain.2012-06-16.tar.bz2) and unpack to /opt.
 Other changes include special defconfig options to accomodate closer to what OpenDingux expects from kernel.

 The most notable setting is: